 We contacted the Kent Citizens Advice who reported the issue to the Trading Standards giving us a reference number to follow up with.
 We have since spoken to the Kent Trading Standards to get a comment from them, they state they are following up the report.
 In addition to our disastrous experience with Iwade Garage it seems other villagers have suffered at the hands of these dishonest business owners.
 One would think an MOT, service and brake job would take just a few days, but no. One poor individual had their car in the shop for over 9 weeks only the have their brakes fail on them just 3 weeks later.
 It turns out, after visits to 3 other garages that the parts used by Iwade Garage were second hand and faulty.
 That the repairs were done using incorrect tools, and one component didn’t even belong to that particular vehicle.
 As with us, this person also received threats from Iwade Garage.
 So, if you value your life, as well as your car, we suggest you stay well clear of businesses like Iwade Garage.
 It’s a sad situation on many levels for our initial intention was to give a local business owner the chance to shine.
 Imagine the custom that business would receive with a great review from a local, however, that’s just not the case here.
 There is little that can be said to inspire others to services offered at this garage.

 A Lesson Learned – What’s our advice?
-Go to the professionals.
+Avoid Iwade Garage and go to the professionals.
 You may be paying a little more for the service but you’ll get the job done in a timely manner by a pleasant and knowledgeable team of individuals.

 Rate this business